7 Best Sustainable Fabrics and Shopping Guide

 3. Bamboo Cotton

 Bamboo cotton, or bamboo viscose, is produced without harmful chemicals, making it a sustainable alternative to conventional cotton.
-It is soft, comfortable, and requires significantly less water to grow.

 • Biodegradable: Yes